What's in this article?

 Heat exchangers can be replaced by boiler engineers but likely at a cost that would be considered a false economy.

-Your best option here, is to get yourself a new boiler.
+Your best option here is to get yourself a new boiler, whatever type of boiler you need.
 Ideally an outrageously well priced range topper from Viessmann with a stainless steel heat exchanger that Thor’s hammer couldn’t crack.
 Make sure to check our Viessmann 050 review for the full rundown.

 Educate yourself silly with our article on the best combi boilers for 2020.

 Boiler still busted?
-We can fit you a brand new one from just £1,595.
+We can fit you a brand new Which?
+Best Buy boiler as quick as tomorrow.
 Get a quote online, today.

 #5 Leaks from seals on internal parts